 Records Relating to Mental Health, Retardation,... | State Archives Catalog

-PLEASE NOTE: The description of the State Archives' holdings for the Department of Mental Health, Retardation, and Hospitals and its predecessor agencies is under development.
-The current descriptions in ARCHON, therefore, do not necessarily represent complete and verified descriptions of this agency's individual programs and their associated records.
-Nor do they currently cover the State Archives' entire holdings for these institutions.
+PLEASE NOTE: The description of the State Archives holdings for the Department of Mental Health, Retardation, and Hospitals and its predecessor agencies is under development.
+The current descriptions in the State Archives Catalog, therefore, does not necessarily represent complete and verified descriptions of this agency's individual programs and their associated records.
+Nor do they currently cover the State Archives entire holdings for these institutions.